dhcmrlchtdj/hematite/note/data/book-streaming-systems.md

     - accumulation
         - a mode specifies the relationship between multiple results that are observed for the same window

-- questions, critical to every unbouned data processing
+- questions, critical to every unbounded data processing
     - what results are calculated
     - where in event time are results calculated
     - when in processing time are results materialized